ersheff/IMS322-Docs/docs/js/data-types.md

 // symbol1 is not equal to symbol2
 ```

 Symbols are often used to prevent clashes between property names (the keys) in objects.
-They will likely not be useful for your work in this class nor appear in any example code.
+They likely will not be useful for your work in this class or appear in any example code.

 ## Example Code